Chilombo (album): Singles

 On May 8, 2019, Aiko released the album's lead single "Triggered (Freestyle)" which debuted at number fifty-one on the US Billboard Hot 100 and peaked at number 3 on the US R&B Songs.
-It's the first official single from her forthcoming 2019 album.
+It was the first official single from her 2020 album.
 The freestyle discussed various topics, including her past relationships.
 There were immediate rumors that the song might have been addressing Aiko's ex-boyfriend, Big Sean.
 However, Aiko went on Twitter to dispel the rumors about "Triggered (Freestyle)" being a diss track.

 "None of Your Concern" featuring Big Sean, was released as the album's second single in November 2019.
 The song peaked at number 97 in the United Kingdom.
 "None of Your Concern" peaked at number fifty-five on the US Hot 100.
 "Pussy Fairy (OTW)" was released as the third single in January 2020 and peaked at number forty on the US Hot 100.